 Wear heels with this skirt to avoid looking stocky.

-As this skirt has a straight look it can make you look boxy if you choose a top which is loose fitting – this skirt needs a fitted shaped top.
+As this skirt has a straight look it can make you look boxy if you choose a top that is loose-fitting – this skirt needs a fitted-shaped top.

 This skirt looks professional and graceful with formal shirts and high heels.